-For the video version of this story on youtube, please click here.
+For the long video version of this story on youtube, please click here.

 Here's the short version, where is the police report found that Briana sent the racist texts to herself:

-And here is the long version, with all the details:
+And here is the long version of the story, with all the details:

 On Independence Day of 2020, Cali Campbell posted a picture of herself with her boyfriend.